Kuadrant/architecture/rfcs/0000-policy_target_scope.md

 The idea is to keep things simple (if only for now), so that when traffic is routed through an `HTTPRoute` all applicable policies of a `kind` have been merged into a single one _and_ that single policy then applies to the whole traffic of that route.

+The user might want to qualify traffic to only a specific `HTTPRouteRule` of a given `HTTPRoute`.
+That would be permitted for as long as the `Policy` reflects the exact same set of `HTTPRouteMatch` as the `HTTPRouteRule` defines.
+If two policies target the same `HTTPRouteRule`, they'd be merged according to the Gateway API's merging rules.

+With these rules, Kuadrant can "easily" identify what policies need merging and to what `HTTPRoute` they apply, possibly reflecting the `status` of the policy on a per `HTTPRouteRule` level.

 The current approach, which lets each policy define an arbitrary subset of the traffic to which it applies, makes it impossible to know how to merge the different policies into one.
 Each policy's set